tddg/cs4740-fall24/labs/lab3.md

 ### Sharing your repo with GTA

 Please also submit your tar file on Canvas.
-The submission should include the three Go source files, and this is just for the GTAs' record.
+The submission should include one Go source file, and this is just for the GTAs' record.

 > **NOTE:** Canvas submission will remain open after the due date,